 At Trinity Christian School, we believe that every child is made in the image of God, and has infinite dignity, worth and value.
-Each child has a unique God-given package of gifts, abilities and talents.
-Our board and staff are committed to providing a safe and nurturing environment for each child to develop in all aspects of his or her life, including spiritual, intellectual, physical, social and emotional.
+We are committed to providing a safe and nurturing environment for each child to develop in all aspects of his or her life, including spiritual, intellectual, physical, social and emotional.

 What Is Bullying?

 - Bullying involves a power imbalance in which the child doing the bullying has more power, due to such factors as age, size, support of the peer group or higher status.

 - Bullying is usually a repeated activity in which a particular child is singled out more than once and often in a chronic manner.

 - Bullying is carried out with an intent to harm the child.